viettelidc-provider/terraform-provider-vopencloud/docs/data-sources/images_image_ids_v2.md

 * `name_regex` - (Optional) The regular expressian of the name of the image.
     Cannot be used simultaneously with `name`.
 Unlike filtering by `name` the
-    `name_regex` filtering does by client on the result of ViettelIdc search query.
+    `name_regex` filtering does by client on the result of VOpenCloud search query.

 * `owner` - (Optional) The owner (UUID) of the image.

 * `properties` - (Optional) a map of key/value pairs to match an image with.
     All specified properties must be matched.
 Unlike other options filtering
-    by `properties` does by client on the result of ViettelIdc search query.
+    by `properties` does by client on the result of VOpenCloud search query.

 * `size_min` - (Optional) The minimum size (in bytes) of the image to return.